qlik-oss/gopherciser/docs/settingup.md

   * `duration`: Duration of the time buffer (for example, `500ms`, `30s` or `1m10s`).
 Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, and `h`.
 * `instance`: Instance number for this instance.
 Use different instance numbers when running the same script in multiple instances to make sure the randomization is different in each instance.
 Defaults to 1.
 * `reconnectsettings`: Settings for enabling re-connection attempts in case of unexpected disconnects.
   * `reconnect`: Enable re-connection attempts if the WebSocket is disconnected.
-Defaults to false.
+Defaults to `false`.
   * `backoff`: Re-connection backoff scheme.
 Defaults to `[0.0, 2.0, 2.0, 2.0, 2.0, 2.0]`, if left empty.
 An example backoff scheme could be `[0.0, 1.0, 10.0, 20.0]`:
       * `0.0`: If the WebSocket is disconnected, wait 0.0s before attempting to re-connect
       * `1.0`: If the previous attempt to re-connect failed, wait 1.0s before attempting again